EsakaK/SEVC/README.md

 ### Visualizations

 - Our SEVC can get better reconstructed MVs on the decoder side in large motion sequences.
-Here we choose [RAFT](https://arxiv.org/pdf/2003.12039) as the pseudo motion label.
+Here, we choose [RAFT](https://arxiv.org/pdf/2003.12039) as the pseudo motion label.

 <div align="center">
 <img src="./assets/motion_compare.png" alt="visualization" width="600"/>
 </div>

 - Spatial references augment the context for frame coding.
-For those emeging objects, which do not appear in previous frames, SEVC gives a better description in deep contexts.
+For those emerging objects, which do not appear in previous frames, SEVC gives a better description in deep contexts.

 <div align="center">
 <img src="./assets/visualization.png" alt="visualization" width="900""/>
 </div>

----

 ## Installation

-This implementation of SEVC is based on [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC) and [CompressAI](https://github.com/InterDigitalInc/CompressAI), please refer to them for more information.
+This implementation of SEVC is based on [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC) and [CompressAI](https://github.com/InterDigitalInc/CompressAI).
+Please refer to them for more information.

 <details>
   <summary><font size="5">1.
 Install the dependencies</font></summary><br>